AWS STS Role Assumption by Service

 - User Identity: Review the

-fields to determine who initiated theAssumeRole
+field to determine which service initiated theAssumeRole

 action. - Role Assumed: Check the